-Impact AQ-2 With an expected increase in the use of recyclable paper and reusable carryout bags, the Proposed Ordinance would generate air pollutant emissions associated with an incremental increase in truck trips to deliver recyclable paper and reusable carryout bags to local retailers.
+Impact AQ-2 With an expected increase in the use of recyclable paper and reusable carryout bags, the Proposed Ordinance would generate air pollutant emissions associated with an incremental increase in truck trips to deliver recyclable paper and reusable carryout bags to local retailers and for trucks hauling carryout bags to recycling facilities or a landfill at the end of their useful life.
 However, emissions would not exceed SBCAPCD operational significance thresholds.
 Therefore, operational air quality impacts would be Class III, less than significant.

-Long-term post-Ordinance emissions would include those emissions associated with truck trips to deliver carryout bags (recyclable paper and reusable) from manufacturing facilities or distributors to the Study Area retail establishments.
+Long-term post-Ordinance emissions would include those emissions associated with truck trips to deliver carryout bags (plastic, recyclable paper and reusable) from manufacturing facilities or distributors to the Study Area retail establishmentsand for trucks hauling carryout bags to recycling facilities or a-landfill at the end of their useful life.
 The URBEMIS computer program was used to calculate mobile emissions resulting from the number of trips generated by the Proposed Ordinance.
-Using trip generation rates from the City of Santa Monica Single-use Carryout Bag Ordinance Final EIR (January 2011) (See Appendix C for full truck trip calculations), it is estimated that the change in truck traffic as a result of the Proposed Ordinance would be a net increase of 0.20 truck trips per day.
+Using trip generation rates from the City of Santa Monica Single-use Carryout Bag Ordinance Final EIR (January 2011) (See Appendix C for full truck trip calculations), it is estimated that the change in truck traffic as a result of the Proposed Ordinance would be a net increase of 0.20 truck trips per day. -For this analysis, it is conservatively assumed that the same number of truck trips to deliver carryout bags would be needed to transport carryout bags to a landfill or recycling facility at the end of their useful life.
+Thus, the total number of delivery and disposal truck trips in the county per day would be 0.41 trucks per day (0.207 trucks to deliver plus 0.207 trucks to transport carryout bags to a landfill or recycling facility at the end of their useful life.
+Thus, the end of their useful life).
 Emissions associated with such truck trips are summarized in Table 4.1-5.

-As indicated in Table 4.1-5, daily ROG emissions are estimated at less than 0.01 pounds, daily NO_X emissions are estimated at approximately 0.02 pounds, daily PM10 emissions would be less than 0.01 pounds.
-The incremental increases in ROG, NO_X, and PM10 emissions associated with the truck deliveries would be substantially less than the SBCAPCD thresholds of 25 pounds per day of ROG, and NO_X, and 80 pounds per day of PM10.
+As indicated in Table 4.1-5, daily ROG emissions are estimated at less than 0.01 pounds, daily NOX emissions are estimated at approximately 0.02-04 pounds, daily PM10 emissions would be less than 0.01 pounds.
+The incremental increases in ROG, NOX, and PM10 emissions associated with the truck deliveries would be substantially less than the SBCAPCD thresholds of 25 pounds per day of ROG, and NOX, and 80 pounds per day of PM10.
 Because long-term emissions would not exceed SBCAPCD thresholds, impacts would not be significant.

-Emissions (lbs/day)
+Emissions (Ibs/day)

 Emission Source ROG NOx PM 10

-Total Emissions <0.01 0.02 <0.01
+Total Emissions <0.01 0.0 4 2 <0.01

 Thresholds 25 25 80

 Threshold Exceeded?
-No No No
+No No Νο

-Table 4.1-5Operational Emissions Associated with Truck DeliveryTrips Generated by the Proposed Ordinance
+Table 4.1-5Operational Emissions Associated with Truck Deliveryand DisposalTrips Generated by the Proposed Ordinance